FarmBot-Docs/farmbot-developers/v15/docs/web-app/env-vars-and-globalconfigs.md

 ---

-FarmBot is an Open Source project that can be self hosted by third party developers.
-The way that FarmBot, inc. configures its servers for public use might not meet the needs of self hosting users.
-Additionally, there are security implications to configuration management in an Open Source project; We would not want to leak our database password into source control, for example.
+FarmBot is an [open source project](http://licensing.farm.bot/), allowing third party developers to **self host** their own instance of the web app.
+The way that FarmBot Inc configures its servers for public use might not meet the needs of self hosting users.
+Additionally, there are security implications to configuration management in an open source project; we would not want to leak our database password into source control, for example.

-Farmbot attempts to decouple configuration from code as much as possible, in keeping with the [12 Factor Methodology](https://12factor.net/config):
+FarmBot attempts to decouple configuration from code as much as possible, in keeping with the [12 Factor Methodology](https://12factor.net/config):

  > The twelve-factor app stores config in [environment variables](https://en.wikipedia.org/wiki/Environment_variable) (often shortened to env vars or env).
 Env vars are easy to change between deploys without changing any code; unlike config files, there is little chance of them being checked into the code repo accidentally; and unlike custom config files, or other config mechanisms such as Java System Properties, they are a language- and OS-agnostic standard.

-By using ENV vars as the first choice for server configuration, we can:
+By using **ENV vars** as the first choice for server configuration, we can:

- * Allow for server customization
+ * Allow for server customization.
- * Safely share the application source code with the public
+ * Safely share the application [source code](http://github.farm.bot) with the public.
- * Reap all the other [benefits that the 12 Factor Methodology](https://thenewstack.io/12-factor-app-streamlines-application-development/) provides.
+ * Reap all the other [12 Factor Methodology benefits](https://thenewstack.io/12-factor-app-streamlines-application-development/).

 # Loading ENV vars

 For most parts of the app, environment variables are loaded into a `.env` file.

- * Information about the `.env` file format can be found [here](https://docs.docker.com/compose/env-file/)
+ * Information about the `.env` file format can be found [here](https://docs.docker.com/compose/env-file/).
- * Documentation on legal values can be found [here](https://github.com/FarmBot/Farmbot-Web-App/blob/staging/example.env#L7).
+ * Documentation on legal values can be found [here](https://github.com/FarmBot/Farmbot-Web-App/blob/staging/example.env).

 {%
 include callout.html